-Let's say you have a foolproof method for buying Disney gift cards at a 10% discount.
+Let's say you have a foolproof method for buying discount Disney gift cards at 10% off.
 And let's say that in doing so you also get 2% back on your purchase of gift cards using a 2% cash back card, so your method nets you a 12% discount (actually 11.8%, but we'll round up).

 Booking a Sample Vacation with Discount Disney Gift Cards

 Here's a sample booking for a four-day, four-night Disney vacation for a family of four (kids both 10+).
-Let's say that Granny ("G" for Gift Cards) books this trip using discount Disney gift cards (we're going to round our numbers for simplicity):
+Let's say that Granny ("G" for Gift Cards) finds a good deal on Disney gift cards and books this trip with those gift cards (we're going to round our numbers for simplicity):

 |Item||List Price w/ Tax||Price after 12% Discount|